Alvvays (album): Release

-Two singles were released before the album, "Archie, Marry Me" on April 6, 2013 and "Adult Diversion" on October 29, 2013.
+Two singles were released before the album, "Archie, Marry Me" on April 6, 2013, and "Adult Diversion" on October 29, 2013.
 The album was released on July 22, 2014.
 Around the time of the album's release, "Archie, Marry Me" became popular online, and would prove to be the band's breakthrough hit.

 The album would see moderate commercial success, peaking at 107 on the UK albums chart, and 12 on the US Heatseekers charts, but failed to be certified by either the RIAA or BPI.

+The cover image for the album is a photograph by Helen and Frank Schreider, from the January 1968 issue of National Geographic magazine, featured in the Schreiders' article "In the Footsteps of Alexander the Great"; the photo depicts Iranian schoolgirls in Tehran awaiting a ceremonial appearance of the Shah, Mohammad Reza Pahlavi, on his birthday.

 Reception

 The album received acclaim from critics, and has a 78/100 on Metacritic, indicating "Generally favorable reviews,' according to 22 critics.
 Allmusic's Fred Thomas gave the album five stars and described it as, "a brief but bright collection of nine songs of nearly perfect, sugar-coated indie pop."
 Simon Vozick-Levinson of Rolling Stone gave the album four stars, noting, "It’s a rare treat to discover a debut like Alvvays‘.
-Each of the nine songs on the Toronto band’s first LP is a sharply drawn indie-pop wonder, steeped in romance, wit and melody."
+Each of the nine songs on the Toronto band's first LP is a sharply drawn indie-pop wonder, steeped in romance, wit and melody."
 Lanre Bakare of The Guardian was less positive, saying, "They certainly have their sound down (reverb-laced guitars, big choruses, surf-tinged moments), but there's a lack of variety here.
 Still, there are some genuinely great moments, including album closer Red Planet, on which the band move away from indie-rock and show they can splice synths with sadness."